JinChow/LRCANet/README.md

 ```
 bash eval.sh
 ```
-To get the fusion result, please run the test.py
+To get the fusion result, please run the test.py.

+Cheerfully, our work is under review.
 Please email to jinchow@gnnu.edu.cn if you are interested in our work.
 We would be fairly pleased if you find the code useful.